sourcenetwork/docs.source.network/docs/query-specification/query-block.md

 sidebar_label: Query Block
 sidebar_position: 30
 ---

 # Query Block

-Query blocks are read-only GraphQL operations designed only to request information from the database, without the ability to mutate the database state.
-They contain multiple subqueries which are executed concurrently, unless there is some variable (see [Variable Blocks](variables.md)) dependency between them.
+Query blocks are read-only GraphQL operations designed solely for requesting information from the database without the ability to mutate the database state.
+They contain multiple subqueries that are executed concurrently, unless there is a variable dependency between them (see [Variable Blocks](variables.md)).

-Queries support database query operations such as filtering, sorting, grouping, skipping/limiting, aggregation, etc. These query operations can be used on different GraphQL object levels, mostly on fields that have some relation or embedding to other objects.
+Queries support various database query operations, such as filtering, sorting, grouping, skipping/limiting, and aggregation.
+These operations can be applied on different GraphQL object levels, primarily on fields that have a relationship or are embedded within other objects.